OpenCTI-Platform/opencti/docs/docs/administration/file-indexing.md

 # File indexing

+!!! tip "Enterprise edition"

+    Platform segregation by organization is available under the "Filigran entreprise edition" license.
+Please read the [dedicated page](../enterprise.md) to have all the information.

 ## Files search requirements

 In order to [search in files](../usage/search.md#full-text-search-in-files-content), we need to extract and index files text content, which requires to have one of these database configurations :